aturtur/cinema4d-scripts/README.md

 - _07.10.2020_ **AR_ToggleTintedBorder.py:** ALT-modifier, change border color with hex color code

 ## How to use
 In this section I go through how you install AR_Scripts to your Cinema 4D.
 These scripts are written for Maxon Cinema 4D R21.207 using Python version 2.7.14.
-Scripts are tested using Microsoft Windows.
-All of the script might not work with Mac.
+Scripts are tested using Microsoft Windows 10.
+All of the script might not work with Mac OS.

 _Use at your own risk!_